-Years 1 and 2 Years 3 and 4 Years 5 and 6 (British geography and fieldwork) (British geography and fieldwork) (British geography and fieldwork) Where in the world am I? topic Where in the world am I? topic Where in the world am I? topic atlas: a collection of maps, usually in a book city: a large town compass: a tool for finding direction locality: an area or neighbourhood landmark: an object or feature of a locality that has importance and can be used to help you find your way physical geography: physical geography looks at the natural things in our environment human geography: human geography looks at changes in the environment by humans to survey: to find the opinions of a group of people by asking them questions issue: an important topic or problem that needs discussion grid reference: a location on a map which is found using numbered lines Ordnance Survey (OS): Britain's mapping agency scale: the relationship between distance on a map and the matching distance on the ground county: a region within the United Kingdom settlement type: places where people live and work land use: the specific purpose that an area of land is used for compass points: the marks on a compass that show direction national park: an area set aside by the government for the preservation of the natural environment six figure grid reference: six numbers which give a precise location on a map city expansion: also called urban sprawl, this is the increase in a built-up area of a city urban green space: any vegetated land or water within an urban area carbon stores: places where carbon is stored in the environment quantitative data: data which can be written in numbers qualitative data: data that can be written in words, not numbers soundscape: a qualitative record of the sounds in any environment sampling: a way of collecting fieldwork data without measuring everything
+Years 1 and 2 Years 3 and 4 Years 5 and 6 (British geography and fieldwork) (British geography and fieldwork) (British geography and fieldwork) Where in the world am I? topic Where in the world am I? topic Where in the world am I? topic atlas: a collection of maps, usually in a book city: a large town capital city: a city where the government of a country is located compass: a tool for finding direction locality: an area or neighbourhood landmark: an object or feature of a locality that has importance and can be used to help you find your way physical geography: physical geography looks at the natural things in our environment human geography: human geography looks at changes in the environment by humans fieldwork: observing and collecting data in a locality map: a drawing of a place, usually from above map key: a little box on a map which explains what the different lines and symbols on a map mean grid reference: a location on a map which is found using numbered lines easting: a vertical grid line which tells you how east or west you are on a map northing: a horizontal grid line which tells you how north or south you are on a map Ordnance Survey (OS): Britain's mapping agency scale: the relationship between distance on a map and the matching distance on the ground county: a region within the United Kingdom fieldwork: observing and collecting data in a locality land use: the specific purpose that an area of land is used for compass points: the marks on a compass that show direction national park: an area set aside by the government for the preservation of the natural environment city expansion: also called urban sprawl, this is the increase in a built-up area of a city urban green space: any vegetated land or water within an urban area girth: the distance around the outside of something thick carbon stores: places where carbon is stored in the environment justification: a good reason or explanation for something interpolation: a process of finding unknown values that sit in between known values sampling: a way of collecting fieldwork data without measuring everything